CorefluxCommunity/cf_config_converter/README.md

 The Coreflux Configuration Conversion Tool allows for an easily conversion of old versions of connectors' configurations into the new updated configuration parameters.

 ### Prerequisites
-- The older configuration's file path
+- The older configuration's file path;
+- Coreflux HUB v1.3 or HUBLESS;

 ### Setup instructions
 1. Go to the *Releases* tab;